kubecost/kubecost-utilities/aggregator-backup/README.md

 # aggregator-backup
-Back up Kubecost's aggregator data to your local filesystem.
-Execs into the kubecost pod, tars the contents of the ETL files, and `kubectl cp`'s them down to your local machine.
+Back up Kubecost's Aggregator data to your local filesystem.
+Execs into the Aggregator Pod, `kubectl cp`s the important Aggregator data to your local machine, and builds a `.tar.gz` archive with that data.

 Usage: